raresloth/itms-scripts/README.md

 `upload_app_store_screenshots` - Set to false if you don't want to upload screenshots.

-`generate_xyz` options - Toggles for what you want to upload.

-`verify` - Verifies your package before uploading.
-This happens during upload anyways so it should just be used as a dry run.

-`upload_after_verify` - Uploads your package after verifying (or immediately if `verify` is false).
+`generate_app_store_xml` - App Store localizations in the `./app_store` directory will be generated for upload if true.

+`generate_iap_xml` - In App Purchase localizations in the `./iap` directory will be generated for upload if true.

+`generate_achievements_xml` - Game Center Achievement localizations in the `./achievements` directory will be generated for upload if true.

+`generate_leaderboards_xml` - Game Center Leaderboard localizations in the `./leaderboards` directory will be generated for upload if true.

+`dry_run` - Verifies your package with the App Store if true.
+Otherwise the package will be uploaded.
+Note that an invalid package will fail during upload.

-`clean_after_submit` - Removes the itms package after successfully submitting it.
+`clean_after_submit` - Removes the itms package after successfully verifying or uploading it.

-By default, `upload_after_verify` is set to `true` since you should do a dry run first to ensure all your data looks right.

 ## App Store Images
 Use the following convention to name your app store images that you want to upload: